DXM DXM

 Key Features of Varistors:

-● High Surge Protection: Metal oxide varistors (MOVs) effectively protect against voltage spikes and surges, ensuring device safety.
+● High Surge Protection: Varistor effectively protects against voltage spikes and surges, ensuring device safety.

-● Fast Response Time: MOV varistors react immediately to surges, providing instant protection for sensitive electronics.
+● Fast Response Time: Varistors react immediately to surges, providing instant protection for sensitive electronics.

-● Cost Effective, Easy Integration: Competitive price, Compact design and diverse models make MOV surge protectors easy to incorporate into any circuit.
+● Cost Effective, Easy Integration: Competitive price, Compact design and diverse models make MOV Surge Protection Varistor easy to incorporate into any circuit.

 Get in Touch